 Patriotic Flag Cake Recipe

-I made the 9×13 inch version according to Ms. Betty’s directions.
+I made the 9×13 inch version of Betty Crockers French Vanilla cake mix according to Ms. Betty’s directions.
 You could surely make your own homemade cake but like I said, I wanted fast and easy.
 Thank you, Betty C. Let the cake cool completely.

-In the meantime, I was on the search for the creamy frosting part of the cake.
+While the cake is cooling let’s get started on the frosting.
 I knew I wanted to make homemade whipped cream but also wanted cream cheese with it.
-HEALTHY, I know. 🙂 So after extensive Googling and a little bit of frustration I finally found this recipe and trust me, IT DID NOT DISAPPOINT.
+HEALTHY, I know. 🙂 Trust me, IT DID NOT DISAPPOINT.
 It was like we were meant to be together.

-In another bowl, whip the heavy cream until stiff peaks form.
+- In another bow, whip the heavy cream until stiff peaks form.